EngBaz/Interactive-PDF-Chatbot/README.md

-# Advanced RAG with LangChain, FAISS and Groq Llama 3
+# Advanced RAG with LangGraph, FAISS and Groq Llama 3

 This project presents an example of a Q&A assistant using LangChain, Groq Llama 3, FAISS vectorstore, and Streamlit.
 The assistant can handle conversational context and assist in answering questions related to an uploaded document.